MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 - An Azure Active Directory account for each licensed user.
 They'll use Azure Active Directory to sign into the app.

-Make sure that users in your organization have the required licensing and devices.
-For more information, see [licensing and product requirements](./requirements.md).
+- Users in your organization have the [required licensing and devices](./requirements.md).

-### Adding and assigning licenses
+### Add and assign licenses

 Add and assign licenses to *individual users* or a *group of users* in your organization through the Microsoft 365 or Microsoft 365 administrator portal.

 1. Log into the [Microsoft 365 or Microsoft 365 administrator portal](https://www.microsoft.com/microsoft-365/business/office-365-administration) using your organization’s admin account.

+1. Add and assign licenses:
    - To add a user and assign a license at the same time, see [Add users and assign licenses at the same time](/office365/admin/add-users/add-users).
 In the **Product licenses** section, make sure to provide them with Dynamics 365 Remote Assist and Microsoft Teams licenses.

    - To add multiple users at the same time, see [Add multiple users at the same time](/microsoft-365/admin/add-users/add-users#add-multiple-users-at-the-same-time-in-dashboard-view).

    - To assign licenses to existing users, see [Assign licenses to users](/office365/admin/manage/assign-licenses-to-users).

 ## Download and install the app